Who is Dave Rindl?

 If you enjoyed Dave Rindl‘s interview, you will probably like Caron Kipping‘s as well!

 This interview was conducted by Lucie Cunningham from Tell Them Well Communications in March 2022.
 Lucie is a freelance CV writer and web copywriter in Glasgow with over 10 years of community project management.
-She maintains a list of UK charities serving women and or girls.
+She created and maintains a list of UK charities serving women and or girls.
 She has lived in France, England, The USA, the Netherlands and is currently based in Scotland.